afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 ---

 ### ❌ Issue H - HTTP Request fails Tokyo → Auber  (`192.168.100.210`)
-- **Symptom**: Pings to the Aubervilliers web server (`192.168.100.210`) work, but HTTP requests (curl/wget) get stuck in a loop (timeout).
+- **Symptom**: Pings to the Aubervilliers web server (`192.168.100.210`) work, but HTTP requests get stuck in a loop (timeout).

-- **Cause**: The default policy for the Linux firewall in Paris is set to FORWARD DROP.
+- **Cause**: The default policy for the Linux firewall in Paris is set to `FORWARD DROP`.
 ICMP packets were passing through UFW exceptions, but TCP traffic (port 80) routed between the virtual interface tun0 and the physical interface enp0s8 was being dropped by Netfilter FORWARD policy of Paris.

 - **Solution**
 ```bash